lucidrains/MEGABYTE-pytorch/README.md

 ## MEGABYTE - Pytorch

-Implementation of <a href="https://arxiv.org/abs/2305.07185">MEGABYTE</a>, Predicting Million-byte Sequences with Multiscale Transformers, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2305.07185">MEGABYTE</a>, Predicting Million-byte Sequences with Multiscale Transformers, in Pytorch.
+Took the liberty to generalize it even further so one can have multiple local models.

-<a href="https://github.com/lucidrains/simple-hierarchical-transformer">Similar independent research</a>
+<a href="https://github.com/lucidrains/simple-hierarchical-transformer">Similar independent research that is a further generalization</a>

 ## Appreciation